Home buying tips

 Usually, block or concrete but can be made of wood (PWF) depending on where you live.
 Block in my opinion, is porous and can allow moisture to penetrate easier than concrete.
 Concrete can leak as well from cracks, cold joints or commonly from the concrete form ties.
 Both foundations can leak at the footings but usually as a result of block or missing weeping tiles.

 Remember when you buy an older home you inherit every wannabe handyman that lived there.
 Many things are not visible to a home inspector as they are behind walls or ceilings.
 You could have aluminum wire, I don’t have an issue with the aluminum wire as long as it is maintained, but some insurance companies will have an issue.

 Make sure there is room for expansion in the main panel for items that may not be in the home like central air conditioning, a hot tub, or a swimming pool.
-If you have to upgrade your service don’t go from 60 amps to 100 or 125 amps go straight to 200 amps, it might cost you some more at time of installation but save you money down the road.
-When you are getting a service upgrade get a large circuit panel, my choice Cutler Hammer.
+If you have to upgrade your service don’t go from 60 amps to 100 or 125 amps go straight to 200 amps, it might cost you some more at the time of installation but save you money down the road.
+When you are getting a service upgrade to get a large circuit panel, my choice Cutler Hammer.

 Interior wall and floor finishes may contain asbestos, lead, and other harmful products.
 They can be found in wall coverings, caulking, vinyl flooring, ceiling tiles, floor tiles drywall. drywall joint compound to name a few.

 Copper, Pex, Galvanize or polybutylene plumbing can all be found in a home.
 Basically, three types of materials that insurers have issues with galvanize (clogging and leaking) polybutylene (PB) poor connections and bursting and Kitec Pex bursting and leaking at the joints.